 Each node on a CANopen network must have a unique Node ID.
-The Node ID is configured by using Step-Servo Quick tuner.
+The Node ID is configured by using Step-Servo Quick Tuner.
 CANopen Node IDs are seven bits long, with a range of 1 - 127.

-Node IDs are seven bits long, with a range of 1 - 127, or 0x01 - 0x7F in hexadecimal notation.
-Node ID 0x00 is reserved in accordance with the CiA 301 specification.
+Node I D 1